-Communication Studies as a discipline explores human communication of many sorts—interpersonal,
+Communication Studies as a discipline uses a variety of methods explores human communication

-of contexts in which communication occurs such as co-worker relationships, cultural
+considers a variety of contexts in which it occurs, such as co-worker relationships,

 Communication Studies also instills in students strong communication skills, including

 but not limited to

 Communication Studies is a strong liberal arts major that opens the door to a wide

 array of careers.
 Majors pursue careers in areas such as public relations, marketing,

 human resources, corporate training, and event management.
 They also pursue careers

 in many aspects of media, such as journalism, publication, and broadcasting.
 The

 program is also designed to prepare you for graduate work in communication and can